desihub/fastspecfit/doc/fuji.rst

 .. note::

-   We only document the *latest* version of this VAC here; please see below for information regarding :ref:`Previous Versions<previous versions - fuji>`.
+   We only document the *latest* version of this VAC here; please see below for information regarding :ref:`previous versions<previous versions - fuji>`.

 Data Content & Access
 ---------------------